zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

 With the hardware map ready, you can run any tests by pointing to the map file::

-  ./scripts/sanitycheck --device-testing --hardware-map map.yml -T samples/hello_world/
+  ./scripts/twister --device-testing --hardware-map map.yml -T samples/hello_world/

-The above command will result in sanitycheck building tests for the platforms defined in the hardware map and subsequently flashing and running the tests on those platforms.
+The above command will result in twister building tests for the platforms defined in the hardware map and subsequently flashing and running the tests on those platforms.